-The splitboard that has surprised me the most this winter has been the Weston Backwoods.
+The Weston Backwoods Splitboard was the one board the surprised me the most on snow.
 At first, I looked at the shape and thought it was very powder specific niche type snowboard.
 Most likely made for the guy that can afford a quiver of splitboards.
 But for the rest of us, where would a board like this fit in?

 Quick shot of me riding the Weston Backwoods in British Columbia earlier this winter:

 The Weston Backwoods is incredibly easy to rock from edge to edge giving the board a true surf-like feel.
 I use that term a lot, I know I’m a surfer first snowboarder second, for surfers – if you Surf the Weston Backwoods it performs the way a sporty 6″5 would surf.
 What that correlates to in snowboarding is this splitboard being able to handle everything from deep snow to steeper lines and even firmers snow conditions.
 Everything but the park…